 4. Ignore Suspicious Emails

 Beware of any suspicious emails in your inbox even if its coming from the CEO or President of the company.
 One popular “bogus boss” email scam is costing businesses millions of dollars.
-A staff accountant at Etna Industrie, received an email instructing her to transfer funds for a new firm her company was supposedly acquiring.
+For example – your staff accountant, received an email instructing her to transfer funds for a new firm her company was supposedly acquiring.
 The accountant wired $542,000 to foreign back accounts.
 Luckily most were stopped by the bank but approximately $100,000 went through.

 The reason why so many fall for these scams is because employees are less likely to question orders from higher ups in the company.
 Develop an internal policy of verifying information with the appropriate parties before transferring significant amounts of money.
 Beware of any emails asking for wire transfers or suppliers asking for outstanding invoices to be paid into a new account.
 Have your IT team install robust anti-malware in order to keep your networks secure and avoid phishing scams.

 Hacking and phishing scams are a serious concern for small and large businesses but you can stay ahead of the curve by taking precautions.

 Since our founding in 2008, we’ve created and launched many types of business websites.
 Over the last decade and we’ve learned a thing or two!
 That’s why we’re masters of our craft, let us help you build the website of your dreams – one that generates traffic, leads and conversions.